Mudhugauv: Plot

 In 1994, a businessman is shown to be betrayed and murdered by his friend Ramakrishnan Bonacaud, who then goes on to call himself Rambo after the iconic character.

-Bharath, a technical student, has a habit of kissing people nearby when he is stressed and happy, disregarding social situations.
+Back in present 2016, the story shifts to Bharath, a technical student, has a habit of kissing people nearby when he is stressed and happy, disregarding social situations.
 He even gets into trouble after kissing a matronly lady external examiner when he is told to relieve his stress during a viva-voce.
 He, from his first sight of Ganga, falls in love with her and tries wooing her, even managing to plant a kiss on her nape in the pretext of a friendly hug.

-Somewhere in Thiruvananthapuram city, Rambo, who has now grown into an infamous gangster, has a face-to-face confrontation with CI Pathmanabhan alias Padayappa.
-Grumpy Rambo becomes annoyed and plans to kill Pathmanabhan soon before leaving Kerala.
+Somewhere in Trivandrum city, Rambo, who has now grown into an infamous gangster, has a face-to-face confrontation with CI Padmanabhan alias Padayappa.
+Grumpy Rambo becomes annoyed and plans to kill Padayappa soon before leaving Kerala.

-Meanwhile, Bharath is able to requite love from Ganga and stays with her one night.
-Rambo sketches Pathmanabhan through two bumbling goons Kumari and Putheri, but the moment he is about to shoot Pathmanabhan on the road is exactly when Bharath, walking along, gets confirmation on love from Ganga sitting in a passing bus.
+Meanwhile, Bharath is able to requite love from Ganga.
+Rambo sketches Padayappa through two bumbling goons Kumari and Putheri, but the moment he is about to shoot Padayappa on the road is exactly when Bharath, walking along, gets confirmation on love from Ganga sitting in a passing bus.
 An ecstatic Bharath, looking for someone to kiss, chances upon none other than Rambo pulling his suppressed gun, and the unexpected action fumbles Rambo who ends up shooting his own crotch.
 Rambo, who after the accident has urinary incontinence due to the bullet rupturing his urinary bladder and is attached to a urine drainage bag permanently, is enraged and asks his gang to round up everyone involved.
 The gang has a hard time doing this, as no one knows any whereabout s of the random passerby who came up and kissed Rambo, and all sorts of random dudes are brought up to kiss Rambo as an identification test.
 All this while the police plan to trap Rambo once and for all, understanding him to be not just a business man but a don.
 Meanwhile, Bharath happens to stay with Ganga in her bedroom at her own home one night, during which they kiss but then fall asleep.
 After this incident, Ganga starts to react paranoid assuming they had sex, suspecting she is pregnant with Bharath's child, and preoccupiedly behaves in the gravity of the same.